saditya2610/todolistfga/README.md

+# Pembuatan to do list dengan React
+Saya Buat berdasarkan pelatihan DTS 2022

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).